OmegaStator/GSI-and-customROM-list/Contributors/GSI create.md

-this is a template for creating a GSI page, everything in _italic_ will need to be replaced by the corresponding information.
-Everything that is between __/two slashes are indications/__
+this is a template for creating a GSI page, _everything in italic will need to be replaced by the corresponding information_. __/Everything that is between slashes are indications/__

 __/We do the GSI categorisation depending on the info we have and the infos you provide, so no worry if you don't see the categorisation in the template/__